Sulfate-methane transition zone: Within SMTZ

 The main metabolism is anaerobic oxidation of methane (AOM).
 AOM uses sulfate to oxidize methane into bicarbonate and forms hydrogen sulfide as a byproduct, and is described by the following equation:

 SO4^2- + CH4 -> HS^- +HCO3^- +H2O.

-It has also been proposed that methanogens can also oxidize methane into acetate or carbon dioxide, and not just bicarbonate.

-The rate of AOM is fairly slow, with turnover times for the coexisting sulfate and methane in the oceans ranging from weeks to years.
+The rate of AOM is pretty slow, with turnover times for the coexisting sulfate and methane in the oceans ranging from weeks to years.
 This inefficiency can be a result of the small change in free energy associated with the reaction.
-Highest rates of AOM usually occur over methane gas seeps.
+Highest rates of AOM usually over methane gas seeps.
 The maximum rates of AOM generally overlap with the maximum rates of sulfate reduction.
+It has also been proposed that methanogens can also oxidize methane into acetate or carbon dioxide, and not just bicarbonate.

 Below SMTZ

 Below the SMTZ, methanogenesis is the main metabolism after AOM.
 Methanogens are organisms who produce methane and take a carbon source, either carbon dioxide or organic matter, and reduce it to methane through the following reaction: